tanislara292-ux/Zakaz_Dashboard/dashboard-mvp/TASK-QT-API-PRIMARY-REPORT.md

-# TASK-QT-API-PRIMARY — Result Summary
+﻿# TASK-QT-API-PRIMARY вЂ” Result Summary

 ## Overview
 Primary pipeline for ingesting QTickets sales and inventory data now reads directly from the official REST API.
 Google Sheets remains a manual fallback.
-The new integration lands raw data in ClickHouse staging tables, builds facts and dimensions for BI, and is orchestrated by systemd every 15 minutes.
+The new integration lands raw data in ClickHouse staging tables, builds facts and dimensions for BI, and is orchestrated by systemd every 30 minutes.

 ## Items Delivered
 - New Python module `integrations/qtickets_api/` with API client, transforms, inventory aggregation, configuration loader, and CLI entrypoint.